-But, coming to adventure, I did not have time for this, as the hike was to start in half an hour.
+But, coming for adventure, I did not have time for this, as the hike was to start in half an hour.
 I quickly decided that I would deal with the car troubles after the glacier hike.

 Even though I had to drive to the start of the hike for five more minutes, I did not let the strange sound get in the way of my trip.
-The drizzling rain did not stop, and it was terribly cold, temperature of 10C above zero.
+The drizzling rain did not stop, and it was terribly cold, the temperature of 10C above zero.